What is Indication-specific Pricing?

 If, however, as detailed in Panel A, Scenario 2, the manufacturer decides to increase the monthly cost of cetuximab to $90,000/mo, they do so knowing that payers will only cover the drug costs for patients who fall under Indications A and B which then leaves out any potential profit from patients under indication C, as indicated by the orange area.
 This strategic decision is made in order to maximize profits from their higher value indications, indicated by the green area, despite leaving some consumer surplus from indication A still on the table, indicated by the blue area.

 If we then examine Panel B for either Scenario 1 or 2 which describes profitability by the manufacturer leveraging indication-specific pricing, we can see that prices can be raised or lowered depending on what the end consumer is willing to pay for each specific indication.
-In other words, the manufacturer can extract the most money each patient is willing to pay to leave no consumer surplus.
+In other words, the manufacturer can extract the most money each patient is willing to pay, leaving no consumer surplus.
 In the cetuximab example, the manufacturer may decide to raise the cost of the drug to $240,000/ mo for indication A, $90,000/ mo for indication B and then lower the cost of cetuximab to $3,000/mo for indication C which contains the largest number of patients, albeit for the “lowest value” indication.
-In this ideal scenario, all patients will gain access to the drug, payers will come out potentially “even” in terms of overall expenditures and manufacturers will be able to maximize profits while still being incentivized to discover novel compounds in niche indications where the patient value is highest.
+In this ideal scenario, all patients will gain access to the drug, payers will come out potentially “even” in terms of overall expenditures, and manufacturers will be able to maximize profits while still being incentivized to discover novel compounds in niche indications where the patient value is highest.

 Garnering Advice for Aligning Price and Value Across Indications